 5.2.1 Mitigation Strategies to reduce the impact on the broadcasting service

 The operation of AM broadcast transmitters is covered by the Radio Regulations.
 In Regions 1 and 3 the relevant instrument is the Geneva 1975 Frequency Plan (GE75) and in Region 2 the Rio de Janeiro 1981 Frequency Plan (RJ81).
 These international agreements allocate operating frequencies to LF and MF transmitters such that they do not cause interference to each other based on factors such as geographical separation, transmitter power and antenna characteristics.
 The underlying basis for the plans is Recommendations ITU-R BS.703 and ITU-R BS.560.
-Importantly, the regional assignment plans set the transmitter operating frequencies on a grid or raster; under the GE75 Plan each (carrier) frequency is a multiple of 9 kHz and under the RJ81 Plan a multiple of 10 kHz
+Importantly, the regional assignment plans set the transmitter operating frequencies on a grid or raster; under the GE75 Plan each (carrier) frequency is a multiple of 9 kHz and under the RJ81 Plan a multiple of 10 kHz.

 A significant benefit of having all the carriers on a common raster is that co-channel interference is up to 16 dB less intrusive than if the frequencies were chosen randomly.
 This can be seen in Fig. 1 of Recommendation ITU-R BS.560.

-The same principle can be applied to a WPT-EV system if its operating frequency can be chosen and fixed to be a multiple of 9 kHz or 10 kHz.
+A similar principle can be applied to a WPT-EV system if its operating frequency can be chosen and fixed to be a multiple of 9 kHz or 10 kHz.
 If the operating frequency is chosen in this way any harmonics will also (automatically) lie on the broadcast frequency raster.
 Studies to investigate the subjective effects of interference from an un-modulated carrier situated on or off the raster were carried out by the BBC in November 2017 and are described in BBC Research and Development White Paper WHP 332, November 2017 – Wireless Power Transfer: Plain Carrier Interference to AM Reception, which is reproduced as Attachment 6 to Annex 8.

-[Editor’s note: USA Proposes either removing the information below or providing succinct summary since it is redundant from the referenced Annex.

-See further below for a proposed replacement text by EBU]

-[Editor’s note: The following text is proposed by EBU as succinct summary of the initial information (Stricked through above) to avoid duplication with the related Annex

-The modifications to the text below are proposed by the USA.
-No agreement is reached on the final text. ]

 The technique and its potential application are described in detail in Annex 8 and could form the basis of a mitigation strategy.
-For ‘on raster’ operation, the tolerable level of interference can, as stated in se Section 4.4 above, be relaxed.
+For ‘on raster’ operation, the tolerable level of interference can, as stated in Section 4.4 above, be relaxed.

 [USA Note: The additional information proposed by EBU regarding details of the study and its suggested limits in Annex 8 are both redundant and irrelevant to the topic of “mitigation strategies” and are therefore left out in this section.
 Section 4.4 contains appropriate references and information.]